New Audiences New Communications

 Carmen Monserrate

-Vice President of Business Operations
+Vice President of People and Operations

 Professional Work: Xerox Corporation, Patrice & Associates Hospitality Recruiting